nguyend-nam/scrollery/README.md

 [Official website](https://scrollery.js.org)

-Scrollery is a specialized UI library that empowers developers to effortlessly animate images as users scroll through web applications.
+Scrollery is a specialized UI library that empowers developers to effortlessly animate contents as users scroll through websites/web applications.
 With Scrollery, you can create stunning, interactive, and engaging image animations that leave a lasting impression on your users.

 <image src="https://raw.githubusercontent.com/nguyend-nam/scrollery/main/public/preview.gif"></image>